onepixelinscriptions/BBGC-collection/README.md

-The original/native BBGC png files are 32x32 pixels large.
-BBGC NFT & Inscription pictures are enlargened versions (640x640 pixels) of these original png pictures.
+The original/native BBGC bmp files are 32x32 pixels large.
+BBGC NFT & Inscription pictures are enlargened png versions (640x640 pixels) of these original bmp pictures.